Estimote/iOS-Indoor-SDK/README.md

 On a *location*’s boundary segments can be placed doors, windows which are called *linear objects*.

 ## Usage

 ### Setting up a new location

+#### From Estimote Cloud

+If you mapped a location in [Estimote Indoor Location app](https://itunes.apple.com/us/app/estimote-indoor-location/id963704810?mt=8), it was automatically uploaded to your Estimote Cloud account.
+You can fetch it in your own app via the `ESTIndoorLocationManager`'s "fetch" methods—for example, [fetchLocationByIdentifier](http://estimote.github.io/iOS-Indoor-SDK/Classes/ESTIndoorLocationManager.html#//api/name/fetchLocationByIdentifier:withSuccess:failure:).

 #### Using the built-in Location Setup ViewController